gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 The configuration accepts the following top-level keys:

-- `source`: optional.
-Path to input Presentation to be used as the source.
+- `source`: required.
+Path to input / source PPTX.
-  Defaults to a blank presentation with 1 slide.
-- `target`: required for the command line, and is where the output PPTX is saved.
+- `target`: optional.
+Path where output / target PPTX is saved.
-  It is optional for the API.
   If None, `pptgen` returns the Presentation object.
 - `data`: optional dataset or a dictionary.
 This is described below.
 - `only`: Accepts slide number or list of slide numbers starting from 1.
 If defined, in output presentation only selected slides will be available.
 Suppose there are 10 slides in a presentation but user has defined `1` under `only` section then only slide number 1 will be available in output, similarilly slide number 1 and 2 will be available in output presentation if `only: [1, 2]`.
 - `register`: Optional to register any new custom commands to pptgen.
 It accepts a function which accepts three parameter `shape`, `spec`, and `data`.
 Available `immutable` commands in pptgen are `css`, `text`, `image`, `chart`, `table`, `sankey`, `bullet`, `replace`, `treemap`, `heatgrid` and `calendarmap`.